Imaikkaa Nodigal

 Imaikkaa Nodigal is a 2018 Indian Tamil-language action thriller film written and directed by R. Ajay Gnanamuthu.
 It stars Nayanthara, Atharvaa, Raashii Khanna marking the latter's debut in Tamil cinema and Anurag Kashyap with Baby Manasvi, Vinoth Kishan, Ramesh Thilak and Devan in supporting roles, while Vijay Sethupathi has an extended cameo.
 The film focuses on how a serial killer is apprehended by a CBI officer.

 Filming took place between October 2016 and December 2017.
 The music was composed by Hiphop Tamizha, cinematography by R. D. Rajasekhar, editing by Bhuvan Srinivasan, and produced by C. J. Jayakumar.
-Imaikkaa Nodigal received a theatrical release on 30 August 2018.
+Imaikkaa Nodigal was released on theaters on 30 August 2018 to highly positive reviews from critics and was a commercial success.